dora-metrics/pelorus/docs/Development.md

 #### Pre-built Quay images

 Each pull request involving `exporters` folder that is merged results in new exporters images that are tagged with the commit hash (for example, `d6f6e6fa1c9d48ca1deeaf1c72585b94964cbf31` for the following [Pull Request](https://github.com/dora-metrics/pelorus/commit/d6f6e6fa1c9d48ca1deeaf1c72585b94964cbf31)) and with the exporters version (for example, `v2.0.10-rc.5`).
 The newest images have the additional `latest` tag.
-TODO test if this does not break new version script

 Each new Pelorus [release](https://github.com/dora-metrics/pelorus/releases) results in new exporters images that are tagged with all the previous tags and also `stable` tag.